 How to Kill and Prevent Lantern Flies

-Lantern flies, also known as spotted lanternflies, are an invasive species that pose a significant threat to agriculture and natural ecosystems.
-Native to parts of China, India, and Vietnam, these pests have made their way to other regions, causing extensive damage to crops and plants.
-Understanding how to effectively kill and prevent lantern flies is crucial for protecting our environment and agricultural industries.
+Lantern flies, also known as spotted lanternflies (or simply lanternflies), are an invasive species that pose a significant threat to agriculture and natural ecosystems.
+Native to parts of China, India, and Vietnam, these pests have made their way to other regions (including Pennsylvania and much of the eastern United States), causing extensive damage to crops and plants.
+Understanding how to effectively kill and prevent lantern flies—using proven lanternfly prevention practices—is crucial for protecting our environment and agricultural industries, including local growers and producers.

 Identifying Lantern Flies

-Before diving into control methods, it's essential to identify the lantern fly correctly.
+Before diving into control methods, it's essential to focus on identifying the lantern fly correctly across its lanternfly life stages (also called spotted lanternfly stages).
 Adult lantern flies are about an inch long with distinctive gray wings adorned with black spots.
-Their hind wings are red with black spots, which can be seen when they are in flight.
-Nymphs (young lantern flies) go through several stages of development and can appear black with white spots or red with white spots before reaching adulthood.
+Their hind wings are red with black spots, which can be seen when they are in flight; these are the winged adults.
+Spotted lanternfly nymphs (young lanternflies) go through several stages of development and can appear black with white spots or red with white spots before reaching adulthood (early nymphs are sometimes described as wingless first instars).

 The Threat Posed by Lantern Flies